OptimusClimas/OptimusClimas/README.md

 ## Getting started
 To set up the needed environment for Optimus Climas, we use ```python>=3.11```.
 To create the environment use requirements.txt.

+All our models and datasets needed for the GUI are hosted on [Hugging Face](https://huggingface.co/collections/OptimusClimas/files-for-gui-678192abaf887f31d684639e).
+Please download the [models](https://huggingface.co/OptimusClimas/models) and put them in ```KlimaUi/climatesimulationAI/models```.
+Please download the dataset [trainingdata](https://huggingface.co/datasets/OptimusClimas/trainingdata) and put them in ```KlimaUi/climatesimulationAI/Training/PreProcessing/trainingdata```.

 To use the Graphical User Interface of Optimus Climas start ui_OptimusKlimasEntry.py.
 To reproduce the figures in our publication see figures.ipynb.
 To run your own experiments see manualuse.ipynb.